 - The pot feels light.

-(If you have any problems with your ZZ plant read my article, How to Revive a Dying ZZ Plant).
+(If you have any problems with your ZZ plant, read my article, How to Revive a Dying ZZ Plant).

 Temperature and Humidity for ZZ Plants

-ZZ plants are native to Kenya and prefer warm temperatures with 59°F to 100°F (15°C to 38°C) being optimal for growth.
-The cooler the temperature the slower the rate of growth.
-ZZ plants cannot tolerate cold so move your plant to a warm location if the temperature drops below 50°F (10°C).
+ZZ plants are native to Kenya and prefer warm temperatures, with 59°F to 100°F (15°C to 38°C) being optimal for growth.
+The cooler the temperature, the slower the rate of growth.
+ZZ plants cannot tolerate cold, so move your plant to a warm location if the temperature drops below 50°F (10°C).

 ZZ plants can cope with warm temperatures very well and do not mind being next to radiators or other indoor sources of heat.
 They also cope very well in air-conditioned rooms as they enjoy low humidity.

-There is no need to mist ZZ plants but I have found they cope well with a range of humidity as one of my ZZ plants grows well in a relatively humid bathroom.
+There is no need to mist ZZ plants, but I have found they cope well with a range of humidity, as one of my ZZ plants grows well in a relatively humid bathroom.

-How Often to Repot Your ZZ Plants
+How Often Should You Repot Your ZZ Plants?

-ZZ plants are relatively slow growing so they only need repotting every 2 to 3 years.
-ZZ plants tolerate being root bound but they do need repotting if you can see roots protruding from the soil.
-Always repot ZZ plants in the Spring.
+ZZ plants are relatively slow-growing, so they only need repotting every 2 to 3 years.
+ZZ plants tolerate being root-bound, but they do need repotting if you can see roots protruding from the soil.
+Always re-pot ZZ plants in the Spring.

-I have personally found the ZZ plants that I keep in brighter rooms and fertilize more often need to be repotted every other year whereas ZZ plants kept in a shady office space without much light can go 3 or 4 years without repotting.
+I have personally found the ZZ plants that I keep in brighter rooms and fertilize more often need to be repotted every other year, whereas ZZ plants kept in a shady office space without much light can go 3 or 4 years without repotting.

 Best Pots For ZZ Plants

-The best pots for ZZ plants are terracotta pots as they are breathable and allow the potting soil to dry out more evenly whereas ceramic or plastic pots are impermeable which means the soil dries out more slowly around the ZZ plant’s roots.
+The best pots for ZZ plants are terracotta pots as they are breathable and allow the potting soil to dry out more evenly, whereas ceramic or plastic pots are impermeable, which means the soil dries out more slowly around the ZZ plant’s roots.

 What Kind of Soil Do ZZ Plants Need?

 ZZ plants naturally grow in stony soils in their natural habitat with fast drainage and low fertility.
-Therefore to grow ZZ plants successfully it is important to recreate these conditions by planting them in a potting mix of 80% potting soil with 20% perlite.
+Therefore, to grow ZZ plants successfully, it is important to recreate these conditions by planting them in a potting mix of 80% potting soil with 20% perlite.

-The perlite increases the porosity of the soil which creates space for moisture to drain efficiently and also decreases the fertility of the soil (as perlite does not contribute nutrients to the soil), thus effectively replicating the preferred soil conditions in the ZZ plant’s natural habitat.
+The perlite increases the porosity of the soil, which creates space for moisture to drain efficiently and also decreases the fertility of the soil (as perlite does not contribute nutrients to the soil), thus effectively replicating the preferred soil conditions in the ZZ plant’s natural habitat.

 The Best Fertilizer for ZZ Plants